0xcire/Propel-CRM/README.md

 - Env configuration
   - includes docker config
 - Monorepo design would need to be slightly re-thought if I wanted to go down that route.
-  - tradeoffs maybe not worth it when self hosting own architecture vs. using SaaS products.
-Depends.
 - "Pre Auth" in my own-rolled auth service was not required here

 Service was previously all on aws